Maryland

 Notwithstanding the law’s mandatory language, the Department is required to promulgate rules establishing an application and review process that allows the state’s attorney and victim to object to issuance, rules that took effect in June 2018. § 7-104(G), Md.
 Code Regs. § 12.13.02.01 et seq.
 When requesting a certificate, an applicant must authorize the Division to perform a Criminal History Record Information check, though there is no fee.
 This investigation into an applicant’s eligibility must be completed within 45 days of receiving the request.
 If an applicant is found eligible, written notice must be sent within 5 workdays.
 Once the Division intends to issue a certificate, any victims and the State’s Attorney must be given 15 calendar days to comment. §§ 12.13.02.05(B), 12.13.02.06.

-The legal effect of a “Certificate of Rehabilitation” is set forth in § 7-104(C).
-It bears noting that the “direct relationship” and “unreasonable risk” standard apply to all applicants for licenses who have a non-violent criminal history, excluding drug offenses.
+Effect: The legal effect of a “Certificate of Rehabilitation” is set forth in § 7-104(C).
+It bears noting that the “direct relationship” and “unreasonable risk” standard apply to all applicants for licenses who have a non-violent criminal history, and that drug offenses have a more lenient standard, so it is not clear what benefit this certificate confers.
 See Md.
 Crim.
 Proc.
 Code §§ 1-209(d), Md.
-State Gov’t § 10-1405(b)(1).
+State Gov’t § 10-1405(b)(1), discussed in the preceding section.

 The decision to pardon certain individuals has arisen when an individual is charged and a nolle prosequi is entered or the charge is stetted.
 This has proven especially helpful for individuals who wish to obtain security clearance (and, thus, maintain their jobs) under the new Homeland Security/TSA rules that govern airport employees (apparently, a nolle prosequi under those guidelines is tantamount to a ‘conviction’).